lcford2/coregs/README.md

 ### Download GRAPS

-If you downloaded graps using the `get_graps_temoa.py` script then you do not need to follow these steps and can skip to the [compilation section below.](#compilng-graps)
+If you downloaded graps using the `coregs_init_setup.py` script then you do not need to follow these steps and can skip to the [compilation section below.](#compiling-graps)

 GRAPS can be downloaded from its [GitHub respository](https://github.com/lcford2/GRAPS/tree/v1.0-coregs).
 You can either clone the code and checkout the COREGS release with `git checkout tags/v1.0-coregs` or download the `v1.0-coregs` release directly from https://github.com/lcford2/GRAPS/releases/tag/v1.0-coregs.